Weeding in the Wet February 12, 2015Posted by stevo2015 in weeds.

 Weeding this Month

-If everyone removes 5 weeds a day (or maybe more), we can make a dent in the numbers, and control some of the weeds around Broome.
+If everyone does a little weeding each day, we can make a dent in the numbers and control some of the weeds around Broome.

-The focus this week is on two species that are growing fast, so it is important to get onto them before they set seed.
+The focus at the moment is on two species that are growing fast, so it is important to get onto them before they set seed.

 This herb has yellow flowers and spreads out across the ground in a radial pattern.